PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Method

 Each energy component is calculated from $d_{ij}$ and $d'_{ij}$, which are the inter-atomic distance and the corrected sum of the VDW radii of the $i^{th}$ node and the $j^{th}$ node, respectively. $d'_{ij}$ can be represented as follows:

-where $r_i$ and $r_j$ are the VDW radii of the $i^{th}$ node and the $j^{th}$ node, respectively, and $b_{ij}$ is a correction term between the two nodes. $b_{ij}$ is resulted from a fully connected layer that accepts two node features $h_i$ and $h_j$ as inputs.
-We used 0.2 for the constant $c$ to scale the correction term.
+where $r$ is the VDW radius of each node, which are taken from X-Score parameters\cite{Wang2002}. $b_{ij}$ is a correction term between the two nodes which is resulted from a fully connected layer that accepts two node features $h_i$ and $h_j$ as inputs.